efarish/portfolio/mobile/kivy_gps_tracker/README.md

 WORK-IN-PROGRESS

 This project demonstrates using Python and AWS services to implement a RESTful API.
 Highlights include the use of CloudFormation, CodePipeline, API Gateway, Lambda Authorizer, ECS, FastAPI, and SQLAlchemy.
-I made some architecture decisions manage the costs:
+I made some architecture decisions to reduce the cost of deploying this app to AWS:

 * Cloud Map instead of an ALB is used integrate API Gateway and ECS.
 * Since only a single ECS task is provisioned, SQLite is used for data storage.